hbartuciotti/api-toronto-wanted/README.md

 Simple PHP API used by the Toronto Wanted App to fetch data from the database in JSON format.

 # Observation
-Please note that for privacy reasons the databse information and credentials are hidden.
-Therefore no real data will be fetched!
+Please note that for privacy reasons the databse credentials are hidden in the "database.php" file.
+Therefore no real data will be fetched.
-This project was made public only for educational reasons!
+This project was made public only for educational purposes.